tim1ford/GPConnect-Messaging/pages/senddocument/senddocument.md

 The Send Document capability provides a simple and standardised means of sending a document such as a PDF, an image, or HTML file to a GP practice system.
 Each message sent using the Send Document capability makes use of the GP Connect Messaging components MESH and ITK, and [integrates with Spine](integration_illustrated.html) to deliver the message.

-All messages sent using this capability will be FHIR Messages constructed to meet the ITK3 standar and have a specific [payload](senddocument_payload) structure.
+All messages sent using this capability will be FHIR Messages constructed to meet the ITK3 standard and have a specific [payload](senddocument_payload) structure.

 **Disambiguation:**